bzhai/KV6022_limo_ros2_wiki/Workshop-1-‐-Introduction.md

 sudo rosdep init
 rosdep update
+cd ~/KV6022_limo_ros2
 rosdep install --from-paths src -y --ignore-src
 ```

-* Build and Run the simulator and check that everything is running as expected
+* Build and Run Gazebo simulator and check that everything is running as expected
 ```
-cd KV6022_limo_ros2 && ./build.sh
-source install/setup.bash
-ros2 launch limo_gazebosim limo_gazebo_diff.launch.py
+colcon build --symlink-install # run inside the repo (KV6022_limo_ros2) source install/setup.bash ros2 launch limo_gazebosim limo_gazebo_diff.launch.py
 ```
+You should see Gazebo driving area world with the LIMO robot:
 ![alt](https://github.com/kivrakh/KV6022_limo_ros2/blob/main/wiki_images/gazebo_limo.jpg)

-# 2. Basic operations
+# 5. Basic ROS 2 operations
+1. Inspect nodes & topics:

-1. Inspect the robot's nodes and topics by using the ros2 node and ros2 topic commands (in a new terminal, no need to source this time).
+Inspect the robot's nodes and topics by using the `ros2 node` and `ros2 topic` commands.
 When you type the command without any additional arguments, you should see all available options.
 Display and compare the format of the following topics /odom, /scan, /tf and /camera/color/image_raw.
-You might want to also refer to the official [node](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html) and [topic](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) tutorials.
+You might also want to refer to the official [node](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html) and [topic](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) tutorials.

 2. Now, let us use the graphical visualiser [RVIZ](https://github.com/ros2/rviz) to look at the robot and its sensor topics.
 Start by typing rviz2 -d src/limo_description/rviz/model_sensors_real.rviz which uses a pre-defined configuration file, and you should see the interface with a robot model and its sensor data displayed in the robot's touch screen (and your VNC screen too!).
 To get familiar with the interface, adjust the laser scan visualisation options and see how these affect the output.
 Try to add new visualisation for sensors not included in the provided configuration (e.g. odometry).